kirillwolkow/kirillwolkow/README.md

 ## I'm a Swiss based Developer!

-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Full Stack Development
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for an entry level job as a developer
-- 🥅 2022 Goals: Finish a project every month
+- 🥅 2022 Goals: Break into the industry!
 - ⚡ Fun fact: I love chicken nuggets!

 ### Connect with me: